in-the-keyhole/bootstrap-example/README.md

 bootstrap-example
 =================

-A simple example using Backbone &amp; Bootstrap
+A basic example of how a Backbone.js project can be configured and how it can utilize the Bootstrap responsive design framework.